Facing Atletico is like "toothache" for Dortmund goal-ace Alcacer

 "We had hoped that he would fit, but we hadn't dared hope that he would score like that," admitted Dortmund's director of sport Michael Zorc.

-Now comes Atletico, led by their French goal-king Antoine Griezmann, and Alcacer could well be the source of an uncomfortable night for the Spanish team at Signal Iduna Park.
+Now comes Atletico, led by France star Antoine Griezmann, and Alcacer could well be the source of an uncomfortable night for the Spanish team at Signal Iduna Park.

 "It's clear that Atletico are a great team and a great club, a top club.
 But we need to make things difficult for them and go from there," said Alcacer.